monk-io/docs/docs/welcome.md

 ---
 id: welcome
-description: Welcome to Monk , an alternative to K8s.
+description: Welcome to Monk, an alternative to K8s.
 slug: /
 ---